mmosaffa/SmileGAN-PTI/README.md

 # SmileGAN-PTI
-Easily modify visual attributes like smiles while the contextual features of the image are untouched --- all without training GANs from scratch.
-Combines face alignment, e4e inversion, PTI fine-tuning, and seamless blending into a modular and extensible system.
+Easily modify visual attributes like smiles while leaving identity, pose, and background untouched --- all without training GANs from scratch.
+Combines face alignment, e4e inversion, PTI fine-tuning, and seamless blending into a flexible and extensible design.